MaverickMandir/.github/profile/README.md

 ### How motivations are aligned?

 Unlike conventional schools we don't take fees regardless of the student's performance.
-The mentality of immoral & almost criminal teachers 'If you don't study, It's your loss, I'll be getting paid anyways', does not apply to us.
-We have a 'zero cost upfront fee policy' which means we'll only make money when the students are successful.
+The mentality of immoral & almost criminal teachers "If you don't study, It's your loss, I'll be getting paid anyways", does not apply to us.
+We have a 'zero upfront fee policy' which means we'll only make money when the students are successful.
 If the students engage in useless/harmful activities, it's not only their loss, it's our loss too.
-Instead of forcing students to study, we'll push them to not indulge in activities that'll not help them in the long run & anything that remains is helpful & which compounded over time would make the students interested in self-improvement.
+Instead of forcing students to study, we'll push them to not indulge in self sabotaging activities & anything that remains is helpful & which compounded over time would make the students interested in self-improvement.
 After that point, they don't need anybody to push themselves, they'll do that for themselves.

 ## Authors & Creator